jorditorresBCN/Assignments-2017/Lab02.md

 Create a notebook with the name `WordCountWithNLTK.ipynb`, that computes and prints the 10 most common word in the book.

 ### Task 2.3.2: Word Count
-Add to the same notebook the code (and the comments with markdown cells)  that computes and prints the total number of word of this book.
+Add a new code cell into the same notebook with the code that computes and prints the total number of word of this book.

 ULL! que em dona error encara!